rbhat35/WISETutorial/README.md

 * If you want to fork the repository and make changes, make sure to modify [run.sh](./experiment/scripts/run.sh "run.sh file") so that it clones the repository from your fork.
 Since we are cloning the repository inside this file without authentication, you'll probably need to make your copy of this repository public as well.
 * If you want to run multiple different stress tests (e.g. one that stresses disk on one host, and one that stresses CPU on another), you can start by retracing my modifications in [run.sh](./experiment/scripts/run.sh "run.sh file") at the lines I mentioned.
 * Feel free to reach out to me if there are any issues.
+* In Appendix A of the [tutorial](https://www.cc.gatech.edu/~ral3/tutorial2.html "Tutorial"), you can skip the section devoted to Public-Facing IP Allocation as this is automatically handled in this version of the tool.